Sunday, November 5, 2017

 Sparky’s - #88, 5 out of 12

-It all started in the 80's with a beer brewing kit in Pacific Grove, California.
-Kevin Knox got hooked on home brewing and his beers won many local, state and national awards.
+It all started in the 80s with a beer brewing kit in Pacific Grove, California.
+Kevin Knox got hooked on home brewing, and his beers won many local, state, and national awards.
 He also wanted to make soda to give away to friends and family.
-After experimenting unsuccessfully with various flavors of soda, he began developing a recipe for his boyhood favorite, root beer.
+After experimenting unsuccessfully with various soda flavors, he began developing a recipe for his boyhood favorite, root beer.
 It took many years and many five-gallon batches before the recipe became fine-tuned.
-Throughout that time, Sparky’s was hand bottled in the same type 22oz. bottles used for his beer and gave both away as gifts, especially at Christmas.
-After much encouragement from friends and family to offer Sparky’s Root Beer to the public, it was on April 1, 2000 this brew was born and debuted in Pacific Grove, California at the annual Good Old Days Celebration.
+Throughout that time, Sparky’s was hand bottled in the same type, 22 oz bottles used for his beer, and gave both away as gifts, especially at Christmas.
+After much encouragement from friends and family to offer Sparky’s Root Beer to the public, on April 1, 2000, this brew was born and debuted in Pacific Grove, California, at the annual Good Old Days Celebration.

 To make Sparky’s, a small commercial kitchen was rented and converted into a root beer brewery.
-The original plan was to produce Sparky’s on draft only, in 5 gallon kegs, for use in restaurants, private parties and other special events.
-Now in bottles and distributed, which is why I have this to review.
+The original plan was to produce Sparky’s on draft only, in 5-gallon kegs, for use in restaurants, private parties, and other special events.
+Now, in bottles and distributed, I have this to review.

 Ingredients: